momenmac/dual-port-memory-verification/README.md

 ### Success Criteria

-- All implemented tests pass
+- ✅ All implemented tests pass (18/18)
-- No protocol violations
+- ⚠️ Some protocol violations identified and documented
-- Coverage goals achieved
+- 🔄 Coverage goals in progress
-- Zero unintended memory corruption
+- ⚠️ Memory corruption issues documented for out-of-range access

 ## 🤝 Contributing